Project-Ice-Man/RiskThinking.AI/README.md

 # Intro
-Hi there, there are 2 .py files in this solution:
+There are 2 python files in this solution:
 1. `Solution.py` - provides solution from Problems 1-3
 2. `Predict.py` - an API service to serve the trained predictive model (Problem 4)
 # Solution.py